bikeshaving/crank/website/guides/02-elements.md

 const componentEl1 = createElement(Component, null);
 ```

-Tags are the first part of an element expression, and can be thought of as the “name” or “type” of the element.
-It is transpiled to the first argument of a `createElement` call.
 By convention, JSX parsers treat lower-cased tags as strings and capitalized tags as variables.
 When a tag is a string, this signifies that the element will be handled by the renderer.
-In Crank, we call elements with string tags *intrinsic* elements, and for both of the web renderers, these elements correspond to actual HTML elements like `div` or `input`.
+We call elements with string tags *host* or *intrinsic* elements, and for both of the web renderers, these elements correspond to actual HTML elements like `div` or `input`.
 As we’ll see later, elements can also have function tags, in which case the behavior of the element is defined by the execution of the referenced function and not the renderer.
-Elements with functions for tags are called *component elements*.
+Elements with function tags are called *component elements*.

 ### Props
-The attribute-like `key="value"` syntax in JSX is transpiled to a single object for each element, and is passed as the second argument to the resulting `createElement` call.
-We call this object the *props* object, short for “properties.”
-The value of each prop is a string if the string-like syntax is used (`key="value"`), or it can be an interpolated JavaScript value if the value is placed within curly brackets (`key={value}`).
-Props are used by both intrinsic and component elements to “pass” values into them, similar to how you might pass values into functions as arguments when invoking them.
+JSX parsers coalesce the attribute-like `key="value"` syntax to a single object for each element, and pass this object as the second argument to the resulting `createElement` call.

 ```jsx
 const myClass = "my-class";